jostmey/rwa/README.md

 # UPDATE

 Alex Nichol (by the handle "unixpickle") discovered a bug in the code for the RWA model.
-The correction for numerical statibility is not working as advertised causing information to decay over each processing step.
-The benefits of the RWA model are then lost.
-Corrections are forthcoming along with an updated arxiv manuscript, but all the results will need to be rerun.
+The correction for numerical statibility was not working as intended causing information to decay over each processing step.
+The benefits of the RWA model were then lost.
+The code in this repository has since been corrected.
+Unfortunately, the RWA model must be run again on each task.
+An updated arxiv manuscript is forthcoming.

 ## Description